Azure/azure-rest-api-specs/documentation/ci-fix.md

 ## Prettier check

-Please run the following command:
+Please run the following command (from an administrator Node.js command prompt if running on Windows):

 ```
 npm install; npm run prettier-fix